-The Postal Regulatory Commission is established by Congress as a second independent government agency led by five members also appointed by the President with Senate consent.
-The Commission's main responsibilities include administration of regulatory accounts, allocation of products between market dominant and competitive categories, administration of the statutory price cap for market dominant products and pricing principles for competitive products, prevention of unfair discrimination, and an annual review of USPS's compliance with the postal laws.
-The Commission has limited authority over service levels.
+The PRC is established by Congress as a second independent government agency led by five members also appointed by the President with Senate consent.
+The PRC's main responsibilities include administration of regulatory accounts, allocation of products between market-dominant and -competitive categories, administration of the statutory price cap for market-dominant products and pricing principles for competitive products, prevention of unfair discrimination, and an annual review of USPS's compliance with the postal laws.
+The PRC has limited authority over service levels.
 It defines quality of service measures (but not standards), reviews procedures for closing post offices (but not the decision to close), and reviews major changes in national postal service (but cannot enforce its findings).

-The decision-making of USPS management is circumscribed by decisions already taken in legislative and regulatory rules.
-USPS managers establish prices and products for market dominant products within narrow statutory and regulatory limits.
+The decision making of USPS management is circumscribed by decisions already taken in legislative and regulatory rules.
+USPS managers establish prices and products for market-dominant products within narrow statutory and regulatory limits.
 They exercise substantially more discretion in the production and pricing of competitive products.
 Management negotiates wages with unionized employees and directs USPS personnel but must respect federal hiring preferences and other legislative constraints.
-In many cases, operational decisions which are not determined by legislation are nonetheless influenced by Congressional pressure.
+In many cases, operational decisions which are not determined by legislation are nonetheless influenced by congressional pressure.
 USPS also exercises governmental functions.
 It issues regulations, conducts investigations, and adjudicates accusations to enforce criminal and civil statutes.

-The purpose of this paper to reconsider this governance model for postal services, that is, the allocation of decision-making authority among Congress, the Commission, and USPS.
-Can decision-making with respect to national postal services be better organized?
+The purpose of this chapter is to reconsider this governance model for postal services, specifically, the allocation of decision-making authority among Congress, the PRC, and USPS.
+Can decision making with respect to national postal services be better organized?
 How and why?
-This paper is not concerned with the business model or commercial strategy of USPS.
-Many observers have offered detailed explanations why USPS should eschew price increases (or raise rates substantially), focus on last mile delivery (or diversify into new business areas), sustain high quality service (or cut back on service levels), make better use of the network of post offices (or franchise retail operations).
-While good arguments may be made for different business strategies, the premise of this paper is that a lasting legal framework for an efficient, effective USPS suited to the needs of the nation over the next decade or two requires, first of all, an allocation of decision-making authority that draws upon the strengths and avoids the weaknesses of the several bodies which determine the business model of USPS.1 generating the need for decisions in the first place.
+This chapter is not concerned with the business model or commercial strategy of USPS.
+Many observers have offered detailed explanations why USPS should eschew price increases (or raise rates substantially), focus on last-mile delivery (or diversify into new business areas), sustain high-quality service (or cut back on service levels), and make better use of the network of post offices (or franchise retail operations).
+While good arguments may be made for different business strategies, the premise of this chapter is that a lasting legal framework for an efficient, effective USPS suited to the needs of the nation over the next decade or two requires, first of all, an allocation of decision-making authority that draws upon the strengths and avoids the weaknesses of the several bodies, which determine the business model of USPS.

+3 A NEW GOVERNANCE MODEL: IMPERATIVES AND DESIDERATA

+A new governance model for postal services must respond not only to the internal decision-making capabilities of government bodies but also to the external environment which is generating the need for decisions in the first place.
 In the early twenty-first century, there appear to be three fundamental imperatives that must be satisfied by any practicable revision of the governance model for postal services.

-3. A NEW GOVERNANCE MODEL: IMPERATIVES AND DESIDERATA

-A new governance model for postal services must respond not only to the internal decision-making capabilities of government bodies but also to the external environment which is